Do we fall from grace when we sin? Are we seesawing between salvation, destruction, saved, lost, in a capricious vacillating process?

 In John 8:24 Jesus says, “Therefore I said to you that you will die in your sins; for unless you believe that I am He, you will die in your sins.”
 Here Christ states the condition for salvation.
 Faith, the belief that God has provided the way, and that way is trusting in Christs work on the cross.

+While it is apparent that our Father does not give up on us, we can as the prodigal son, leave home.
 Some have taught that we have no choice, no voice.
 They are wrong.
 More on that here.
 The deception of Calvin

 Matthew, 23:37 “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!“